 "Pardon?"
 She looked down at her chest in confusion.

-She was fast on his heels, following him into the back.
+He went to leave and she was fast on his heels, following him into the back.

 "Zuko, did you say something to them?"

 "Yeah."
 He shrugged, set down the tray of dishes, and then headed back out into the main shop.
 "I have no idea how they came to the conclusion that you used to be a man."